oracle-livelabs/apex/apex-professional-hol15/approval-management.md

     <br>Need to make a change to your Approvals? <a href="#APPROVAL_URL#">Manage your Approvals here.</a>
     </copy>
      ```
-    - For Plain Text Format - Copy the text below and paste it into Plain text format:
+    - For **Plain Text Format**: Copy the text below and paste it into Plain text format:
     ```
     <copy>
     Hello #APEX_TASK_OWNER#,